hsw28/data_analysis/hannah-in-use/README.txt

-accelVsFiringRate.m: plots accel versus firing rate firingphase.m: finds and plots the theta phase of spike data isi.m: finds interspike interval normalizePosData.m: normalizes spike data for time spent in each part of the track and outputs a heat map phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever powerVsFiringRate.m: plots theta against firing rate rasterplot.m: makes a raster plot spikehisto.m: makes a vector of  the number of spikes per bin for a histogram of spikes. also good for autocorr spiketrain.m: makes a spike train of data
+accelVsFiringRate.m: plots accel versus firing rate firingphase.m: finds and plots the theta phase of spike data isi.m: finds interspike interval isiShuffle.m: shuffles data for ISI analysis movementunits.m: returns units only when the animal is actually running phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever powerVsFiringRate.m: plots theta against firing rate rasterplot.m: makes a raster plot spiketrain.m: makes a spike train of data
 STA.m: finds spike triggered average
+STAfake.m: plots a real spike triggered average and a fake spike striggered average on same graph STAshuffledStats.m: shuffles data to get a STA for random data

 COMPARISIONS/FREQUENCIES
 acc_lfp.m: finds points of acceleration and plots corresponding LFPs